craftercms/docs/source/system-administrators/activities/kubernetes/studio-clustering-with-kubernetes-deployment.rst

   |

-  The ``nodes`` folder contains the deployment files for setting up two authoring pods and hazelcast, which is used as an in-memory distributed data store to orchestrate the bootstrapping of Studio's Embedded Database Multi-master Cluster.
+  The ``nodes`` folder contains the deployment files for setting up two authoring pods and hazelcast, which is used as an in-memory distributed data store to orchestrate the bootstrapping of Studio's Embedded Database Cluster.

   The ``arbiter`` folder contains the deployment files for hazelcast and the Studio Arbiter, an arbitrator that functions as an odd node, since our authoring deployment only has two nodes, to avoid split-brain situations.